GordianDziwis/Chowlk/README.md

-# Diagram2code (aka chOWLk)
+# chOWLk
-Script to transform an ontogical diagram intro code.
+Tool to transform an ontology made in drawio into OWL code.

 ### Requirements:
 Install the requirements provided by: